jpcummins/tsk/README.md

 path ~ "support/" AND status.category != done
 ```

-The intent is for a tsk repository to live in its own git repo, separate
+tsk repositories are intended to live in their own git repo, separate
 from application code, to keep the application's git history clean.
 This is not required; the
 system is flexible enough to live alongside a codebase in the same repo.
 Client applications may commit and push changes transparently to the user.

 ## Implementations

-- **[tsk-cli](https://github.com/jpcummins/tsk-cli)** - Terminal UI with DSL queries and fuzzy search
+- **[tsk-cli](https://github.com/jpcummins/tsk-cli)** - Terminal UI with queries and fuzzy search
 - **[tsk-lib](https://github.com/jpcummins/tsk-lib)** - Go library for parsing and querying tsk repositories

 ## Examples